-After winning a pair of New Jersey Athletic Conference Championships as a player at then-Trenton State College, head coach Margie Acker has matched that total with a pair of championships at the helm of the Cougars program after guiding Kean to back-to-back NJAC titles in 2010 and 2011.
+After winning a pair of New Jersey Athletic Conference Championships as a player at then-Trenton State College, Acker has surpased that total with three championships (2010, 2011, 2017) at the helm of the Cougars program.

-After posting back-to-back non-losing seasons in 2006 and 2007 for the first time since the early nineties, Acker guided the Cougars back to the NCAA Division III softball tournament for the first time as a head coach in 2008, as the Cougars posted just the third 30-win season in program history.
-The 2010 squad posted the second most wins in school history, as they came within one win of the World Series en-route to finishing with 32 wins.
+Acker guided the Cougars back to the NCAA Division III softball tournament for the first time as a head coach in 2008, as the Cougars then posted just the third 30-win season in program history.
+The 2010 squad posted the then second most wins in school history, as they came within one win of the World Series en-route to finishing with 32 wins.

 Her 2007 team finished as Eastern College Athletic Conference Southern Championship Runners-Up after going 24-15 during the year.
 The Cougars also appeared in the ECAC playoffs in 2006 and 2009.

-The Cougars have been just as successful off the diamond, most recently posting the 39th highest cumulative grade point average of the more than 400 NCAA Division III schools that sponsor softball.
-The Kean softball program has been ranked in each of the last five years, with a total of 15 players earning academic recognition from the National Fastpitch Coaches Association as NFCA All-America Scholar Athletes.
-In the last seven years, three players have also earned ESPN The Magazine Academic All-District honors for their success in the classroom and on the field.
+The Cougars have been just as successful off the diamond, most recently posting the 83rd highest cumulative grade point average of the more than 400 NCAA Division III schools that sponsor softball.
+The Kean softball program has been ranked in each of the last 11 years, with individual academic recognition 47 times from the National Fastpitch Coaches Association as NFCA All-America Scholar Athletes.
+In the last eight years, four players have also earned ESPN The Magazine Academic All-District honors for their success in the classroom and on the field.

 A former outfielder and catcher for then Trenton State, Acker brings an impressive personal background to the dugout.
 A 1992 NCAA Division III All-American outfielder for the Lions, Trenton State won 48-of-50 games and the 1992 NCAA Division III National Championship her senior season.
 A New Jersey Athletic Conference first-team all-star, Acker batted .438 and stole 21 bases in 25 attempts that season.